jcc117/OcarinaProgrammingLanguage/ProgrammersGuide.md

 	string[][] twoDArray = create string[9][8];	# creates a 2-d array.
 Note that the length must be specified for all dimensions boolean[] literal = create boolean[] { true, false, true, true, false};	# creates a boolean array of literals

-### hashmap
+### dictionary
 Hashmaps work on a key-value basis.
-The following are uses of the hashmap variable.
+The following are uses of the dictionary variable.

-	hashmap{int, string} map = hashmap{int, string}; # Declares a hashmap whose key is of type int and value is of type string. hashmap{int[], boolean} different; # Key is an int array, value it returns is boolean map{5} = "assignment"; # Assigns the string to the key 5 string value = map{5}; # Returns the value associated with the key 5, which is "assignment"
+	{int, string} map = {int, string}; # Declares a dictionary whose key is of type int and value is of type string.
+	{int[], boolean} different; # Key is an int array, value it returns is boolean map{5} = "assignment"; # Assigns the string to the key 5 string value = map{5}; # Returns the value associated with the key 5, which is "assignment"